projectcapsule/capsule/docs/operator/use-cases/permissions.md

 Joe now can operate on the namespace `oil-development` as admin but he has no access to the other namespaces `oil-production`, and `oil-test` that are part of the same tenant.

 # What’s next
 See how Bill, the cluster admin, set resources quota and limits for Alice's tenant.
-[Resources quota and limits enforcement for a tenant]().
+[Enforce resources quota and limits](./resources-quota-limits.md).